What will this program do for me?

 Fall Semester starts in August and ends in December.
 Spring Semester starts in January and ends in May.
 All classes are for credit only.
 Refer to Schedules for Credit Classes for class times and locations.

 How do I enroll?

-Please refer to Tuition Information for specific on costs.
+Please refer to Tuition Information for more details regarding costs per unit.
+Please keep in mind that just one textbook is used for both the TRTV 157 and TRTV 159 classes, and you will only need one textbook for all the destination classes.
 Financial Aid is available for those who qualify.
-You may also call the Financial Aid Office at (415) 239-3576.
+You may also call the Financial Aid Office at (415) 239-3577.